Enghave Plads station

 Enghave Plads station is an underground Copenhagen Metro station located at Enghave Plads in the Vesterbro district of Copenhagen, Denmark.
 The station is on the City Circle Line (M3), between Copenhagen Central Station and Frederiksberg Allé, and is in fare zone 1.
 Nearby landmarks include the music venue Vega, Enghave Park and the shopping and restaurant street Istedgade.

 History

 The station was opened on 29 September 2019 together with 16 other stations of the line.

 Design

 The escalator shaft is clad with red, ceramic panels, a reference to the red brick buildings that line the square.

+Signage and doors at platform level.